 - Chemicals used in growing cotton.
-25% of world’s total of insecticides (talking about the insect apocalypse..) and 11% of pesticides.
+25% of world’s total of insecticides and 11% of pesticides.

 - Dyes and treatment chemicals for textiles.

 Why using coal and oil in fashion isn’t smart?

 - Fossil fuel use substantially contributes to climate change and causes numerous health problems throughout the process.

 - Today less than 1% of all clothing worldwide is recycled, meaning that all discarded synthetic clothing will stay in landfills for hundreds of years to come.

-- An average number of times a garment is worn nowadays is four times.
-Thus we could call a fashion industry the four-time-use plastic industry.
+- An average number of times a garment is worn nowadays is four times = today's fashion industry is the four-time-use plastic industry.